alexchiri/alexchiri-blog/posts/2022-03-18-5-dysfunctions-of-a-platform-team.md

 I’ve been working in platform teams for the last few years and I noticed some patterns or maybe better called dysfunctions.
 Although I could easily come up with more than 5, I couldn’t resist to paraphrase Patrick Lencioni’s book title, [The 5 Dysfunctions of a Team](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Lencioni-ebook/dp/B006960LQW/).
 Also, in my case, all teams I’ve worked in were building a platform based on Kubernetes, but I think all these patterns are applicable to any kind of platform team.

 Note: by platform team I mean a team that is building some kind of internal platform that is being used by other teams of the same company.
-In most cases, the platform is standardizing and abstractizing some common piece of concern for multiple teams in the organization.
+In most cases, the platform is standardizing and abstracting some common piece of concern for multiple teams in the organization.

 1. ## Fire, fire, too much fire!!! 🔥